halvors/FC2MPPatcher/README.md

 Currently to play ranked matches you need PunkBuster installed, even though it is not in use by the server itself.

-**NOTE:** As mentioned in our license, we are liable for bricking your game or even computer.
+**NOTE:** As mentioned in our license, we are not liable for any damage to your game or computer.

 ### Requirements
  * A legal copy of the Far Cry 2 game (We do not ship any game files as they are intellectual property of Ubisoft Montreal).